kymata-atlas/kymata-core/docs/getting-started.md

 ### Running tests, linting, and generating documentation

-This will be done automatically via Github actions.
+This will be done automatically via GitHub actions.

 To run the tests manually, run:
 ```